roknus/conan-vscode/README.md

 ## 🐛 Troubleshooting

-### Conan not found
-- Ensure Conan is installed: `pip install conan`
-- Verify Conan is in PATH: `conan --version`
-- Restart VS Code after installing Conan

-### Python dependencies missing
-- The extension manages its own Python dependencies automatically
-- If issues persist, restart VS Code to reinitialize the environment

-### API Server issues
+### Server issues
-- Check Python extension is installed and active
+- Ensure Python extension (ms-python.python) is installed and active
-- Verify all dependencies are installed
-- Check VS Code developer console for server logs
+- Restart VS Code if the server fails to start
 - Ensure port 8000 is not in use by another application

 ### Extension not activating